break-2007

 At the end of the commentary we of course take the opportunity to bash the MoFi pressing of the album, a regular feature of our Beatles Hot Stamper shootouts.
 We’re not saying the MoFi Beatles records are bad; in the overall scheme of things they are mostly pretty decent.
 What we are saying is that, with our help, you can do a helluva lot better.

 Our help doesn’t come cheap, as anyone on our mailing list will tell you.
-You may have to pay a lot, but we think you get what you pay for, and we gladly back up that claim with a 100% money back guarantee for every Hot Stamper pressing we sell.
+You may have to pay a lot, but with us you get what you pay for, and we gladly back up that claim with a 100% money back guarantee for every Hot Stamper pressing we sell.

 The Story of Revolver, Dateline October 2007